Create a Yates account today!

 On humans, ticks are commonly found in the navel/bellybutton, groin, scalp, in head and body hair, behind and in ears, behind the knee and in armpits.
 On pets, like cats and dogs, ticks may be found under the collar, inside ears, along gum line and between toes.
 However, ticks can be found anywhere on the body of humans or pets.

 Ticks are attracted to heat, moisture and various other chemicals.

 After feeding and mating on a host, females fall off the host, lay eggs and subsequently die.
 One female can lay up to several thousand eggs at a time.
 Eggs are often laid in leaf litter; in the soil; and on areas of dense foliage such as long grass or bushy shrubs.

-After 1 week and up to 90 days, eggs hatch into 6 legged larvae (seed-tick).
+Tick eggs hatch into 6 legged larvae (a seed-tick).
 After feeding and shedding skin (moulting), seed-ticks develop into 8 legged nymphs.
-Nymphs are similar in appearance to adults only smaller and sexually immature.
+Nymphs are similar in appearance to adults, only smaller.
 After feeding and moulting, nymphs develop into sexually mature adults.